 Action: Show the PowerPoint specially made for this lesson.
-It includes artworks and art forms as inspiration.
-Discuss what they see and ask reflective questions.
-In this phase, you can use the cultural abilities from the Cultural Drawer: the receptive ability (perceiving and experiencing) and the reflective ability (thinking and discussing).
+It shows artworks and art forms that serve as inspiration.
+Discuss with the students what they see and ask reflective questions.
+There are no wrong answers; the goal is to get the students to think about what they see.